luiscaceres2003/Sales_Data_Analysis_2025/README.md

   - Retail Sales: 1 missing value

 ### Data Cleaning
 We need to clean and refine our dataset so that it is structured and ready for analysis.
-We need to conisder the following:
+We need to consider the following:
 - What columns are relevant and should be kept
 - What columns are unnecessary for the project
 - No column should contain any null or missing values